Carbamazepine Oral SuspensionPronunciation

 Thyroid function tests have been reported to show decreased values with carbamazepine administered alone.

-Hyponatremia has been reported in association with carbamazepine use, either alone or in combination with other drugs.
+Hyponatremia has been reported in association with Carbamazepine Oral Suspension use, either alone or in combination with other drugs.

 Interference with some pregnancy tests has been reported.